JSON Files Are Not Working on Windows 10/11: How to Fix It?

 The issue of JSON files not working on Windows 10/11 shouldn’t give you sleepless nights.
 You can effortlessly fix it by modifying a few settings on your PC, which allow it to use a program that is compatible with JSON files.
 Moreover, you can open the files using one of the specialized JSON editors.

-We hope this helps to resolve the issue.
-Share any other challenges you may have encountered while trying to open JSON files.
+We hope this article helps to resolve any issues you may have had.
+Feel free to share any other challenges you may have encountered while trying to open JSON files.

 Give us some love and rate our post!